 Something as simple as a soft drink machine can cause poisoning when a backflow device is not present.
 Carbon dioxide can enter the water pipes and corrode the copper.
 In 1987, a child in Minnesota suffered acute copper toxicity when the backflow from a carbon dioxide machine contaminated a restaurant's potable system.

 In 1989, backpressure from a propane tank car forced propane into the water supply of Fordyce, Arkansas.
-Three people in separate buildings were injured from explosions after flushing toilets, two houses and a business were also damages by explosions and subsequent fires.
+Three people in separate buildings were injured from explosions after flushing toilets; two houses and a business were also damaged by explosions and subsequent fires.

 We need to protect the integrity of our water supply, to protect the health and safety of everyone in our community.